alphagov/government-service-design-manual/service-manual/phases/discovery.md

 * understanding of existing services, including those run by non-government sources
 * understanding of how many of your users will need assisted digital support, and what their user needs are

+## See Also

+The [Australian Digital Transformation Office](https://www.dto.gov.au/) has written in [more detail about their Discovery process](http://ausdto.github.io/discovery-guide/).

 {:.phase-nav}
 * **[Next phase: alpha](/service-manual/phases/alpha.html)**